thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 Circle [(4.0,5.0), 4.0]
 ```

-In Haskell all values are immutable: printing the original shapes a second times
+In Haskell all values are immutable: printing the original shapes a second time
-demonstrates that operations like move are not destructive.
+demonstrates that operations like `move` are not destructive.

-So with this little setup we have shown that Haskell allows us to have both: Referential Transparency plus ad-hoc
+With this little setup we have shown that Haskell allows us to have both: Referential Transparency plus ad-hoc
 polymorphism.
 That is, we can use the essential elements of OOP and FP in one language.
+And: we are doing it all the time, as it's quite [common to use class types in this way.](https://www.haskell.org/tutorial/classes.html)

 ## Heterogeneous collections